Functions

 Please read the Next-Gen Payment Profile section on function event data when triggered via a payment flow.

-argument is an object containing data related to the function run.
+The context argument is an object containing data related to the function run.

 context. |